Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Audine Wools Halo (DK Weight #3)

-Practice your tunisian crochet skills with this beautiful boho shawl.
-You’ll be using tunisian simple stitch decreases and yarn overs to create the interesting surface of this design.
-Despite its intricate appearance, the design is suitable for beginners and it even includes a video tutorial.
+Practice your Tunisian crochet skills with this easy crochet prayer shawl pattern.
+This beautiful boho shawl is perfect for beginners, allowing you to use Tunisian simple stitch decreases and yarn overs to create its interesting surface.
+Despite its intricate appearance, the design is very approachable, and it even includes a video tutorial to guide you through the process.

 Designer: TLYC Blog